jplevyak/dparser/CONTRIBUTING.md

 The `make_dparser` binary has native support for C and C++ as it can output a C/C++ compatible file containing both the parser tables and the actions.
 The parser tables are then compiled into a C/C++ compatible data object file.
 The actions are already in C/C++ and linked into the parser tables.

-For non-C/C++ languages, the actions can be output to a different file along with the metadate necessary to link them to the parser tables at load time.
-The actions can then be converted to a target language file using a target language program, compiled to a target language binary, loaded by a target language library and linked to the parser tables at load time.
+For non-C/C++ languages, the actions can be output to a different file along with the metadate necessary for them to link automatically to the parser tables.
+The actions can then be converted to a target language file using a target language program, compiled to a target language binary with specific C compatible function names and calling convetions such that they will be linked into the parser tables at link time.

 ### Building the parser tables and actions file for non-C/C++ languages